xkorkax/ObstacleAvoidanceRobot/README.md

 # Obstacle Avoidance Robot

 ### Project Description
 The obstacle avoidance robot was built as a DIY project, implementing obstacle avoidance algorithms using HC-SR04 ultrasonic sensor.
-The project features a custom PCB, which was etched by hand to suit the electronic system requirements.
 The robot moves autonomously, analyzing its surroundings and making decisions to change direction when obstacles are detected.

-### Project Description
-The obstacle-avoiding robot was built as an independent project, incorporating an obstacle avoidance algorithm using HC-SR04 ultrasonic sensors.
 The project uses an ATmega328PU microcontroller and a custom-designed, hand-etched PCB.
 The robot moves thanks to two DC motors driving the rear wheels and measures distances to make decisions about direction changes.

 ### Components:
 #### ATmega328PU Microcontroller: